Bolesław II the Bold: Marriage, issue and sexuality

 Before 1069 Bolesław II married Wyszesława (d. aft.
 1089), who, according to the Chronicle of Jan Długosz (and supported by some sources), was a daughter of Grand Prince Sviatoslav II of Kiev by his first wife Kilikia, possibly a member of the House of Dithmarschen.
-They had one son, Mieszko (1069 – 1089).
+They had one son, Mieszko (1069 – 1089), who was brought up in the Hungarian court by Ladislaus.

 Modern historians, led by Oswald Balzer (in 1895), refuted the Kievan origin and name of Bolesław II's wife and expounded the theory that his wife was the queen named Agnes whose obituary is recorded in Zwiefalten.
 She may have belonged to the Přemyslid dynasty.

-Bolesław's reluctance to marry, being still single at 25, has led his critics to accuse him of homosexuality, most notably by Jan Długosz for the "sin of sodomy"; this was motivated more likely by politics as a smear campaign and it is more likely that Bolesław was bisexual.
+Bolesław's reluctance to marry, being still single at 25, has led his critics to accuse him of homosexuality, most notably by Jan Długosz for the "sin of sodomy"; this was motivated more likely by politics as a smear campaign but it cannot be ruled out that Bolesław might have been bisexual.